karmonic540/karmonic-music-analysis/README.md

+🎯 **Welcome to Karmonic Projects!** Here, data analytics, AI, music, and wellness intersect to drive curiosity, creativity, and clarity.
+Dive in and explore the blend of analytics and art.

-# 🎧 Project 1 & 2 – EDM vs Spiritual Music: A Popularity Analysis
+## 🎧 Project 1 & 2 – EDM vs Spiritual Music: A Popularity Analysis
+...
+**Key Insight**: EDM showed significantly higher popularity and danceability, while spiritual tracks scored higher in valence and calmness, highlighting differing emotional appeals.

 This project explores **EDM and spiritual music trends** using real Spotify track data.